libsndfile/libsndfile/docs/lists.md

  - **libsndfile-announce@mega-nerd.com**
   [Subscribe](mailto:libsndfile-announce-request@mega-nerd.com?subject=subscribe)
   A list which will announce each new release of libsndfile.
-Noone can post to this list except the author.
+No one can post to this list except the author.
 - **libsndfile-devel@mega-nerd.com**
   [Subscribe](mailto:libsndfile-devel-request@mega-nerd.com?subject=subscribe)